 Cultivating education brand loyalty is a long game.
 Getting new students to come to your school is just the beginning.
 How are you working to make this critical marketing condition a reality?

-- Education brand loyalty requires considerable time to create, and more importantly,
+- Education brand loyalty requires considerable time to create.

-Education brands like yours are much different than consumer brands.
+Education brands like yours are very different from consumer brands.
 According to this Inside Higher Ed article, schools “have experiential brands and long-term relationships.”

 Conversations with faculty.
 Dealing with administrative issues with school staff.
 The energy felt in your school’s on-campus coffee bar.
 Each one of these interactions will either build or destroy the way your audience perceives you.